-His grandfather served in World War II and his father, who enlisted in the US Army when Pandy was only five years old, served in both Operations Desert Shield and Desert Storm as a Master Sergeant.
+His grandfather served in World War II and his father, who enlisted in the US Army when Pandy was only five years old, served in both Operations Desert Shield and Desert Storm, and retired as a Master Sergeant.
 His brother retired as an Army Major after 34 years of service and a deployment to the Middle East.
-Pandy’s wife served in the Air Force, his sister-in-law who was working in the Pentagon on 9/11 is a retired Army Staff Sergeant, and his worked, volunteered, earned a college degree, and raised four children all while supporting her husband through decades of military service.
+Pandy’s wife served in the Air Force, his sister-in-law (who was working in the Pentagon on 9/11) is a retired Army Staff Sergeant, and his mother worked, volunteered, earned a college degree, and raised four children all while supporting her husband through decades of military service.

 As he recalls, it was the fishing, shrimping, and crabbing on St. Simon’s Island that he enjoyed the most.
-Standing at attention at the age of 6 with his father and siblings in front of the television and saluting during the playing of the Star-Spangled Banner before every Atlanta Braves game, as well as his father’s love of the Georgia Bulldogs, only helped to solidify Pandy’s devotion to Georgia.
+Standing at attention at the age of 6 with his father and siblings in front of the television and saluting during the playing of the Star-Spangled Banner before every Atlanta Braves game, as well as his father’s love of the Georgia Bulldogs, only helped to solidify Pandy’s connection to Georgia.

-After over 40 consecutive years of his family’s military service, Chief Pandy sought to lay down roots in his beloved state of Georgia.
+After over 70 combined years of his family’s military service, Chief Pandy sought to lay down roots in his beloved state of Georgia.
 Taking notice of the booming entertainment industry, he began a career in acting and enrolled in Georgia State University’s Theater program.
 Though he mostly participated in local theatrical plays and independent films, you may catch glimpses of him in television shows like Dynasty, The Originals, and Star, and movies like Venom and Red Notice.
 Pandy often jokes, “The best way to see me in those films is…don’t blink!”